nikola-shekerev/accessible_fighting_games/README.md

 # How it works

-This project uses a tool called [autohotkey](https://www.autohotkey.com/) , please install it and maybe check its guide to have some idea how it works.
+This project uses a tool called [autohotkey](https://www.autohotkey.com/) , please install it and quickly check its introduction to have some idea how it works.

 This project contains sample scripts for autohotkey.
 In this readme I will examine a number of code snippets in order to teach you to create your own scripts for your character in your fighting game.
 This project is a very detailed tutorial / guide, but you need to do some very basic coding for your specific character from your

+This readme is detailed, but it will not explain concepts that are general for programming like variables, value assignment, commands, events, etc

 ## Controls